-Enter Positive Psychology.
-It is fundamentally different, focussing on the positive things within our control and our strengths so that we can build a life of meaning and purpose.
-This is a wonderfully empowering idea.
-Instead of asking about your problems and flaws, it asks, “What are the already great things about you that you can improve to make you a happier person?”
+In other words, whether we consider ourselves to be thriving, well or struggling, there are actions we can incorporate as part of our lifestyle towards bringing out the best parts of ourselves.
+These include the positive things within our control and our strengths so that we can build a life of meaning and purpose.
+Instead of asking what is wrong with us, Positive Psychology empowers us by asking, “What are the already great things about you that you can improve to make you a more mentally healthy person?”

-How did you fare?
-Different people may have different responses to the various scenarios, and it’s probably easier to see what the best choices are when they’re presented to you hypothetically.
-How then can we internalise the principles behind these good choices and put them into practice?
+In any case, different people may have different responses to the various scenarios, and it’s probably easier to see what the more positive choices are when they’re presented to you hypothetically.
+How then can we internalise the the positivity behind these choices and put them into practice?

 In the remainder of our six-part series, we provide clear, easy-to-follow examples of things you can start to do as you go about your daily life to practise Positive Psychology.
-Read on as we delve into some principles of Positive Psychology and how they can work hand in hand with the process of diagnosis and treatment to make us happier, more resilient people.
+Read on as we delve into some components of Positive Psychology and how they can work hand in hand with the process of diagnosis and treatment to make us happier, more resilient people.

 To find out more about Positive Psychology, read the other parts of our Positive Psychology series: